 Chloe is a cuddly, sweet poodle that I adopted after my friend could no longer take care of her.
 She is very well trained, except for that she barks and whines every time someone stops paying attention to her.
 I love her though, and she has become an important part of my family.
-Are you looking for the best dog clippers for Poodles? then read on…
+Are you looking for the best clippers for your Poodle? then read on…

 When my friend asked me to take Chloe, I was more than happy to.
 I had been thinking about getting a dog anyway, but just hadn’t found the time to go to the shelter.
 But I was not prepared for the cost of owning a dog.
 I knew that I would need to buy her food and toys, but what really started adding up too quickly was the cost of grooming.
 So, I took to the internet to start doing some research, and I decided to buy my own set of dog clippers to help cut down on the cost.
 Here is what I found out.

-- 4 What to Look for in Best Dog Clippers for Poodles
+- 5 What to Look for in Clippers for Poodles

 Why Is It Important to Find the Best Clippers for Poodles?